mrumkovskis/wabase-wiki/View-Get.md

 In this section we are going to discuss Wabase functionality for `HTTP-GET` method specifically and features specific to this method.
 Before anything else, we should remember that HTTP requests are matched to Wabase's APIs. `HTTP-GET` method can be matched to Wabase's `get-API` or `list-API`.
 Both are very similar, yet there are some minor differences between the two.
-The former will return a single record and the latter will return a list of records.
+The former will return a single record, and the latter will return a list of records.
-You can even use the same vie definition for both by setting `get-API` and `list-API` in the `API` setting of a view.
+You can even use the same view definition for both by setting `get-API` and `list-API` in the `API` setting of a view.

 ---